theotherjimmy/Rasware2013/README.md

 ### Install Stellarisware
 1. Go to [TI](https://myportal.ti.com/portal/dt?provider=TIPassLoginSingleContainer&lt=myti&j5=2&j3=1&goto=https://my.ti.com/cgi-bin/home.pl) and create a new account.
 2. Go to [TI](http://www.ti.com/tool/sw-lm3s), and download SW-LM3S-LM4F.exe.
-3. When complete, extract the "executable" with unzip. for example by runnig : 'unzip -d StellarisWare SW-LM3S-LM4F.exe'
+3. When complete, extract the "executable" with unzip. for example by running : 'unzip -d StellarisWare SW-LM3S-LM4F.exe'
 4. Write down the path to StellarisWare

 ### Install drivers for the Launchpad ###